 Simon began cycling on the track in 2004 with the Bury Clarion Cycling Club – the club which his father has been a member of for 20 years.
 Simon’s twin brother Adam is also a talented cyclist.
-At the age of 15, Simon was racking up wins for the club, including the hill climbing champion for his age category.
+At the age of 15, Simon was racking up wins for the club, including the hill climb championships for his age category.

-In 2010, Simon and Dan McLay won the Junior Madison World Championship title and this followed swiftly with success on the road, including a stage win at the prestigious Under 23 race – Tour de L’Avenir (which translates as Tour of the Future).
-Simon added to his accolades at his first elite World Cup, winning the bronze medal in the team pursuit.
+In 2010, Simon and Dan McLay won the world junior Madison title and this followed swiftly with success on the road, including a stage win at the Tour de L’Avenir (which translates as Tour of the Future).
+Simon added to his accolades at his first elite UCI Track Cycling World Cup, winning the bronze medal in the team pursuit.

-At his senior World Championship debut in Minsk in February 2013, Simon showed maturity and form in the points race, winning the gold medal and striped jersey at the age of just 20.
+At his senior world championships debut in Minsk in February 2013, Simon showed maturity and form in the points race, winning the world title at the age of just 20.

-In 2014, Simon along with Adam joined Orica-GreenEDGE and was selected to ride in the Tour de France.
+In 2014, Simon along with Adam joined Orica-GreenEDGE and was selected to ride in the Tour de France and impressed in the breakaway before being withdrawn after stage 15 in a pre-planned move.

 If you have been inspired to get on a bike...